28 September 2021

 Outsourced developers are an essential part of many scale-ups, as their contribution can get the development unstuck.

-Throughout The Software House’s history, I worked with companies that turned to outsourcing to combat three main problems in development: employee onboarding costs; the lack of some know-how like cloud engineering; and project delivery deadlines.
+Throughout The Software House’s history, I worked with a few companies that turned to outsourcing to combat three main problems in development: employee onboarding costs; the lack of some know-how like cloud engineering; and project delivery deadlines.

 Some partnerships lasted a couple of months, but most span even beyond five years.